 He ended up photographing 36 case studies that looked at an architectural experiment.
 The purpose?
-To extol the virtues of modernist theory and industrial materials.
+To praise the virtues of modernist theory and industrial materials.

 Case Study House No. 22 was the most significant.
-It was to be the most successful real estate image ever taken.
+It is among the most successful real estate images ever taken.
 Perfect lighting and inspirational staging.

 All these elements came together to create incredible product photography.
 It doesn’t matter if it’s a shoe or a glass box in the sky – everything is a product in its own right.

 29. Light Play – Man Ray (1935)

 Man Ray was an American visual artist who spent most of his life in Paris.

 He was an outstanding contributor to the Dada and Surrealist movements.
 He tried many different mediums.
 He claimed to be a painter above all.
 But his photography is what made him famous.